 Group leader in Computational Neuroscience Unit at Okinawa Institute of Science and Technology; Senior Fellow in the Department of Physiology and Biophysics at the University of Washington, Seattle; PhD in Physics (Theoretical High Energy Physics) from University of Pennsylvania

 Distinguished Professor of Ecology and Evolutionary Biology, UCLA, and Senior Staff Scientist, Smithsonian Tropical Research Institute; Founding Chair, National Council for Science and the Environment, Washington, D.C.; Co-founder, Center for Tropical Forest Science; Fellow, American Academy of Arts and Sciences: Fellow, American Association for the Advancement of Science.

 Professor of Chemistry at University of Waterloo.
 Leader of the Computational and Theoretical Biological Physics & Chemistry Group.
 Affiliate of the Perimeter Institute for Theoretical Physics at Waterloo.

-I'm a departmental fellow in Systems Biology at Harvard Medical School.
-In 2016-2017, I will also be a fellow at Berkman Klein Center for Internet & Society.
-My scientific interests are at the border between artificial intelligence and biology.
+I'm a departmental fellow in Systems Biology at Harvard Medical School and the Berkman Klein Center for Internet & Society.
+My scientific interests are at the interface between artificial intelligence and biology.